threefoldfoundation/www_docs_threefold_io/docs_website/docs/guides/create_farm.md

 ## Farm ID

-Take note of the farm ID, it will be requested when you order your INCA nodes.
+Take note of the farm ID, it will be requested when you order your ThreeFold nodes.

 Read more in the next section.